 “Many great innovators asked better questions than everyone else…”

-Near the end of the extensive Bloom’s Taxonomy lesson I describe in my book, I show some fun videos demonstrating the thinking levels through scenes from Star Wars and Pirates of the Caribbean.
-Links to those videos can be found above.
+Near the end of the extensive Bloom’s Taxonomy lesson I describe in my book, I show some fun videos demonstrating the thinking levels through scenes from Star Wars and Pirates of the Caribbean:

 I’ve previously posted about the Bloom’s Taxonomy of Reflection that Peter Pappas developed.
 I just discovered that he developed this excellent Prezi about it.
 I’d also strongly encourage you to read his post that explains it further, as well as one by Langwitches giving an example of how to apply it in the classroom.